Sustainability

 End-of-life Program

-If it has been less than 30 days since you purchased your Lunetas, they haven’t been worn (i.e. are in the same condition and packaging you received them in) & aren’t pierced earrings, then you can return it for a full refund (excluding postage costs).
+If it has been less than 30 days since you purchased your Lunetas, they haven’t been worn (i.e. are in the same condition and packaging you received them in) & aren’t pierced earrings, then you can return them for a refund (excluding postage costs).
 Read more about our returns policy here.

 Feedback?
 Suggestions?